k3rnel/omnipay-easy-pay/README.md

 ```

-3. Call purchase, it will automatically redirect to Arca's hosted page
+3. Call purchase, it will automatically redirect to EasyPay's hosted page

 ```php